genevera/docker-elasticdump/readme.md

 Docker binary wrapper around [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump)

 I have forked the sherzberg/docker-elasticdump because the repository on Docker Hub only provides the *latest* tag.
 I need to ensure the version of Elasticdump I am using.
-This fork does not provide additional functionality but secure Docker image tags so that you know exactly the Elasticdump version you use.

 Build Status
 ------------